Poland – Collection and Recycling

 Our approach to sharing these new environmental costs is:

-- You pay for transportation of your WEEEto Radwares appointed recycler in Spain.
+- You pay for transportation of your WEEE to Radware's appointed recycler in Poland

-- Radware pays for the costs of treatment, recycling and recovery of the WEEEto meet the targets set by the Decree
+- Radware pays for the costs of treatment, recycling and recovery of the WEEE to meet the targets set by the Act

-- Radware pays for the costs of data management and reporting to the General Directorate of Quality and Environmental Assessment of the Ministry of the Environment to demonstrate compliance with all administrative requirements of the Decree
+- Radware pays for the costs of data management and reporting to the Chief Inspector of Environmental Protection to demonstrate compliance with all administrative requirements of the Act

-Radware has established a recycling contract with the European Advanced Recycling Network (EARN) and will cover any costs of treatment, recycling and recovery of the equipment on arrival at the EARN facility in Spain .
-All Historic and New WEEEthat arises from the purchase of Radware products is classed as non-hazardous waste*
+Radware has established a recycling contract with the European Advanced Recycling Network (EARN) and will cover any costs of treatment, recycling and recovery of the equipment on arrival at the EARN facility in Poland.
+All Historic and New WEEE that arises from the purchase of Radware products is classed as non-hazardous waste*

-In order to help EARN identify Radware equipment upon arrival to the recyclers' address, please click on the link below to download the recycling label to be used.
-Please complete this label with your company details and attach it to a suitable box for transport to EARN
+Please click on the link below to download the recycling label you should use.
+Please complete this label with your company details and attach it to a suitable box for transport to EARN.

-WEEE Reporting Recycling Data for Radware Equipment in Spain
+WEEE Reporting Recycling Data for Radware Equipment in Poland

-Under Article 11 of Decree 208/2005, Radware dealers must provide annual information of the quantities and categories of electrical and electronic equipment put on the market, reused, recycled and recovered within Spain.
+Under Section 27 of the Regulation on Producer Responsibility, Radware dealers must provide annual information of the quantities and categories of electrical and electronic equipment put on the market, reused, recycled and recovered within Poland

-EARN will prepare the recycling data report for Radware products.
+EARN will prepare the recycling data report for Radware.
 Information in the EARN recycling data report will be made available upon request.